Cogut Institute for the Humanities

 4. Budget and Award Period:

 • Total budget.
-(For projects whose budgets exceed $5,000, please list additional committed funding sources and amounts, as validated by an attached letter of support.
-Please also keep in mind travel will likely continue to be complex through 2021.
-Budget with remote alternatives in mind.)
+(For projects whose budgets exceed $5,000, please list additional committed funding sources and amounts, as validated by an attached letter of support.)

 • Speaker fees and honoraria should not exceed $1,000 for in-person appearances and should not exceed $500 for virtual appearances.